Housing Bubbles with Phase Transitions: Housing prices in the long run

 which depends only on $G$ and $c$.
-A bubbly steady state of the system \eqref{eq:H} exists if and only if $w<w_b^*$, which is uniquely given by $\xi_b^*=(s^*,0)$ with $s^*=\frac{w_b^*-w}{w_b^*+1}$. \item For generic $G>1$ and $w<w_b^*$, there exists a bubbly long run equilibrium.
+A bubbly steady state of the system \eqref{eq:H} exists if and only if $w<w_b^*$, which is uniquely given by $\xi_b^*=(s^*,0)$ with $s^*=\frac{w_b^*-w}{w_b^*+1}$. \item For generic $G>1$ and $w<w_b^*$, there exists a bubbly long-run equilibrium.
 The equilibrium objects have the order of magnitude